FAQ

 If you have questions regarding the plan review submittal process, please email the Plan Review email.

-The fire district does not own or service fire hydrants.
-They are either privately owned by the local water purveyor or owned by the public utility district in that area.
 You will need to find out who provides water services for the address in question, they will be able to provide the location of the nearest hydrant to that address.

 If the property is serviced by TCPUD or NTPUD, you will need to go through them to obtain hydrant flow data.
 If the property is serviced by a private water purveyor, schedule the hydrant flow test with us by visiting our bookings page here.
-Private water purveyors allow the district to perform hydrant flow tests on their hydrants but the public utility district will perform its own hydrant flow test.

 Residential Burn Permits may only be obtained directly through the CAL FIRE WEB PAGE.

 For additional information on residential burning, visit our BURN PERMITS PAGE.
 You are required to always follow Burning Guidelines and Red Flag Warnings.
-For more information on Red Flag Warning Days, visit our RED FLAG WARNINGS PAGE.

-PREVENTION — FUELS MANAGEMENT PAGE for more information.
+PREVENTION — CHIPPING PAGE for more information.

 Please visit our DISTRICT STAFF page.
 You will find the contact information for our EMS Battalion Chief.